golang/proposal/design/47916-parameterized-go-types.md

 func (*Named) Origin() *Named
 ```

 The `TypeParams` and `SetTypeParams` methods are added to `*Named` to get and set type parameters.
 Once a type parameter has been passed to `SetTypeParams`, it is considered _bound_ and must not be used in any subsequent calls to `Named.SetTypeParams` or `Signature.SetTypeParams`; doing so will panic.
 For non-parameterized types, `TypeParams` returns nil.
+Note that `SetTypeParams` is necessary to break cycles in the case that type parameter constraints refer to the type being defined.

 When a `*Named` type is instantiated (see [instantiation](#instantiation) below), the result is another `*Named` type which retains the original type parameters but gains type arguments.
 These type arguments are substituted in the underlying type of the origin type to produce a new underlying type.
 Similarly, type arguments are substituted for the corresponding receiver type parameter in method declarations to produce a new method type.